seickhoff/comics/README.md

 ### Bulk Add Comics

-1. Fill in comic details including issue, month, and year
+1. Fill in comic details including Title, Publisher, Volume, Issue, Month, and Year
-2. Enter an ending issue number in the "End Issue" field
+2. The "End Issue" field enables after filling Issue, Month, and Year
-3. Submit to create all comics in the range with auto-incrementing dates
+3. Enter an ending issue number to create all comics in the range
+4. Dates auto-increment (month/year roll over when reaching 13)

 ### Batch Editing